vagoel/OpenFin-Frameless_Example/README.md

+## Note - To start debugging using VScode refer to the launch configuration.Run the openfin application (npm start) and then start the debugger from VScode

 # OpenFin-Frameless_Example

 This project explains how to create an OpenFin Frameless Window with a custom title-bar.
 OpenFin allows you to remove the standard O/S from from a window, however this also reoves the standard window controls normally expected by an end user.
 This project includes a custom title bar that returns the controls to the user.

 ## Installing and running the project